 Based on this itinerary, I recommend crossing the Thames, walking to Tower Pier, and taking the cruise from there.

-(If you are reading this after October 2021, you can walk back to London Bridge tube, catch the Jubilee Line to Canary Wharf, and switch there to the DLR to Greenwich.)
+(If you are reading this after October 2021, you can take a different Thames river cruise or walk back to London Bridge tube, catch the Jubilee Line to Canary Wharf, and switch there to the DLR to Greenwich.)

 Once you step off the boat (or DLR) and into Greenwich, it’s hard to miss the beautiful Cutty Sark on her dry dock near the banks of the Thames.
 Admission to this museum is also included in your London Pass.